LOCAL OFFER

 What does your service do?

-We bring together families living with deafness (with a deaf parent or a deaf child) at social activities, plus we provide information and signposting.
+We bring together families living with deafness (with a deaf parent or a deaf child) at social activities, plus we provide information, signposting and support services.

 Where is it located and what area does it cover?

-Our office is located within Elmfield School for Deaf Children in Westbury-on-Trym, Bristol.
-However we don’t hold all our activities here – we use hired venues around the area.
-We use different venues, to make it easier for families from different areas to get to us.
-Check out the activity listings for details.
+Our office is located within Elmfield School for Deaf Children in Horfield, Bristol.
+However, we don’t hold all our activities here – we use hired venues around the area.
+We also use different venues to make it easier for families from different areas to get to our events and activities.
+Check out our activity and events listings for more details.

 Who does your service provide for?

-At family activities we welcome any family that has a deaf child or that has a deaf parent.
-The whole family is welcome, and we are very flexible on our definition of family – so if you have a neighbour or close family friend involved in your child’s life they are also welcome.
+At our family activities, we welcome any family that has a deaf child or that has a deaf parent.
+The whole family is welcome and we are very flexible on our definition of ‘family’, so if you have a neighbour or close family friend involved in your child’s life, they are also welcome.

 How can I start using the service?